lsc31/SpotifyTrendAnalysis/README.md

 Start the consumer for analyzed_tweets topic to save results to Mongodb - "python analyzedDataConsumer.py" Start the tweet data producer - "python mongodataproducer.py -h" to show the list of songs in the chart.
 Issue track title as argument to run the script.
 For example, "python mongodataproducer.py 'Search & Rescue'".

+Note: Key Results can be found in the screenshots directory.